infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

 Create a VPS running Debian 13 x64 using your vendor of choice.
 Select a region as physically close to your Raspberry Pi device as possible.
 A cheap/small instance size will suffice since we will not use the VPS instance for anything other than forwarding HTTPS web traffic.

 Install required packages:

     sudo apt update
     sudo apt upgrade -y
-    sudo apt install --no-install-recommends wireguard-tools nftables
+    sudo apt install --no-install-recommends wireguard-tools nftables ufw

 (optional) If prompted, use `sudo apt autoremove` to remove any packages marked as no longer required.

-(optional, if UFW is active on your VPS image) Allow WireGuard and SSH:
+Configure and enable the VPS firewall:

+    sudo ufw --force reset
+    sudo ufw default deny incoming
+    sudo ufw default allow outgoing
+    sudo ufw default deny routed
     sudo ufw allow 22/tcp
     sudo ufw allow 51820/udp
-    sudo ufw reload
+    sudo ufw --force enable
     sudo ufw status verbose

 (optional) Add disk-usage limits on logs/core dumps to conserve disk space: